 Thalassaemia may provide protection against severe malaria, but there is no evidence that it prevents uncomplicated malaria .

 Splenic function must also be considered for those with SCD and thalassaemia.
-For those without a spleen or if splenic function is severely impaired, then rigorous use of mosquito bite prevention measures and strict adherence to appropriate chemoprophylaxis (malaria tablets) is advised, even in low risk and very low risk malaria areas, where bite avoidance and awareness alone are recommended for other travellers .
+For those without a spleen or if splenic function is severely impaired, then rigorous use of mosquito bite prevention measures and strict adherence to appropriate chemoprophylaxis (malaria tablets) is advised, even in low risk malaria areas, where bite avoidance and awareness alone are recommended for other travellers .
+For areas regarded as 'very low' malaria risk, antimalarials would not be advised but bite avoidance and awareness of risk would still apply .

 Those with SCD and thalassaemias should be up to date with routine immunisations and boosters as recommended in the UK.
 In addition, immunisations for those with splenic dysfunction need to be considered (i.e. pneumococcal, Men ACWY, Men B and influenza) .
 Those receiving regular blood transfusions should be vaccinated against hepatitis B .